By Nature Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 The Bottom Line

-Judging by its ingredients alone, By Nature Dog Food appears to be an above-average kibble.
+Judging by its ingredients alone, By Nature Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-By Nature Dog Food is a grain-based kibble using a moderate amount of poultry or salmon meals as its main sources of animal protein, thus earning the brand 4 stars.
+By Nature Dog Food is a plant-based kibble using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 4.5 stars.

 A Final Word